 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Glick, Barry Herbert, "The Investigation of Changes in Self-Concept, Social Self-Esteem, and Academic Self-Responsibility of Emotionally Disturbed Boys Who Participate In Open-Ended Classroom Meetings" (1972).
 Counseling and Human Services - Dissertations.
-Paper 49.
+49.